WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 + https://streamlit.io/cloud (Streamlit Cloud)
 + https://blog.streamlit.io/introducing-streamlit-cloud/ (Streamlit Blog)
 + https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app (Streamlit Cloud) (Documentation on how to deploy a Streamlit (Python Framework) Web Application on Streamlit Cloud)
++ https://blog.streamlit.io/secrets-in-sharing-apps/ (Streamlit) (How to add **'secrets'/environment variables** directly on the deployed applications on [Streamlit Cloud](https://streamlit.io/cloud) and use it in code) (for 'Handling sensitive information as **'secrets'/environment variables** on [Streamlit Cloud](https://streamlit.io/cloud)' section)
++ https://docs.streamlit.io/develop/api-reference/connections/st.secrets (Streamlit Blog) (Documentation of Streamlit's 'st.secrets()' function) (for 'Handling sensitive information as **'secrets'/environment variables** on [Streamlit Cloud](https://streamlit.io/cloud)' section)
++ https://firebase.google.com/docs/reference/admin/python/firebase_admin.credentials (Firebase documentation) (Documentation of Firebase's 'firebase_admin.credentials' attribute since I needed to see how the 'firebase_admin.credentials.Certificate(cert)' class works and what datatype does its input, aka 'cert', is, in order to integrate the **'secrets'/environment variables** on [Streamlit Cloud](https://streamlit.io/cloud) in the [Firebase](https://firebase.google.com/) code) (for 'Handling sensitive information as **'secrets'/environment variables** on [Streamlit Cloud](https://streamlit.io/cloud)' section)